Nuclear power in the United Kingdom: Seismicity

 Until the expansion of nuclear power in the 1980s, seismic activity in the UK had not received a great deal of attention.
 As a result of the new interest in the topic, in 1994 the British Geological Survey published a catalogue of earthquakes.

 Although earthquakes are relatively frequent, they rarely cause damage to well-constructed structures.
 Two of the largest, estimated at 5.75 (moderate) on the Richter scale occurred in 1382 and 1580.
 Evaluation of past earthquakes indicates that the UK is unlikely to be subject to earthquakes larger than a magnitude of approximately 6.5.

 The occurrence of tsunamis impacting the UK is rare, with only two (possibly three) having been identified; a 3 m high wave as a result of the 1755 Lisbon earthquake, and a 21 m high tsunami in 6100 BC which occurred under very different geological conditions (Storegga Slide).
-In recent years there has been an accumulation of evidence indicating that the 1607 Bristol Channel floods may also have resulted from a tsunami that rose from a height of 4 m to over 6 m as it passed up the channel.
+In recent years there has been an accumulation of evidence indicating that the 1607 Bristol Channel floods may also have resulted from a tsunami that rose from a height of 4 m to over 6 m as it passed up the Bristol Channel.

-A 2005 report for DEFRA, conducted following the 2004 Boxing Day Tsunami, found that, discounting 'exotic events such as meteorite impacts', 'in most plausible circumstances it is likely that such an event would be contained by current defences, designed to resist storm surges, for all major developed areas', however the joint occurrence of events, such as a tsunami coinciding with a storm surge, was discounted.
+A 2005 report for DEFRA, conducted following the 2004 Boxing Day tsunami, found that, discounting 'exotic events such as meteorite impacts', 'in most plausible circumstances it is likely that such an event would be contained by current defences, designed to resist storm surges, for all major developed areas', however the joint occurrence of events, such as a tsunami coinciding with a storm surge, was discounted.
 The report did, however call for additional more detailed modelling to be carried out, recommended that the Met Office should provide a tsunami warning service, and that detection devices should be upgraded.
 A follow-up report indicated that, of the three likely scenarios modelled, a Lisbon-type event would pose the greatest danger, potentially resulting in a tsunami wave exceeding the 1:100-year extreme sea level at the Cornish peninsula by up to 1.4 m, but being within the range elsewhere.
 This conclusion is markedly different from the greater heights calculated by Bryant and Haslett as having been encountered in the Bristol Channel during the 1607 Bristol Channel floods.

 Speaking before the Energy and Climate Change Select Committee on 15 March 2011, about the Fukushima I nuclear accidents, Energy and Climate Change Minister Chris Huhne expressed concern over extreme weather events in the UK, but stated that 'we are lucky that we do not have to suffer from tsunamis'.